collerepo/Port-Shinobi/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 **Warning:**
 This tool is for educational purposes only and should not be used for malicious activities.
-By proceeding, you are agreeing to the ethical considerations of this publication at your own risk.
-All simulated runs were conducted by a Security Researcher in a controlled and isolated environment which targeted a live dummy system for realistic results.
+By proceeding further, you are adhereing to your regional regulations and the ethical consideration of this publication at your own risk.
+All simulated trials were conducted by a Security Researcher in a controlled, isolated environment which targeted a live dummy system for realistic results.